 Salted Chicken: Chicken is roasted with herbs and salt in paper bags.
 Unfortunately, the places we found only did whole chickens to take away.

 Chee Cheong Fun: Noodles are a big thing in Ipoh and rightly so, they are awesome – velvety smooth and silky.
 Chee Cheong Fun is a flat rice noodle salad, with prawn paste, chilli sauce, fresh chill, crispy fried shallots and sesame seeds are added.

 Delicious, but may challenge your chopstick skills.
 Another good noodle dish is kai see hor fun, with chicken and prawns in seafood broth.

 Getting there & where next?

-Ipoh is on the main train line and has easy access to Penang in the north, and Kuala Lumpur in the south which are both also accessible by bus.
+Ipoh is on the main train line and has easy access to the foodie island of Penang in the north, and Kuala Lumpur in the south which are both also accessible by bus.

 Join Over 25,000 Happy Backpackers in Our Facebook Group!

 Find travel buddies.
 Get advice.
 Have all your questions answered by travellers on the ground in Southeast Asia right now.

 It is definitely worthy of a stopover.
 We spent 3 nights there and found it a fascinating place to explore.

 Food paradise in Malaysia is either Penang or Kuala Lumpur itself.
 Ipoh, Melacca, Kota Bharu – not bad but very limited.
 Try again South East Asia Backpacker.